-The Senior Scientific Director will serve as a senior consultant and sit on the leadership team of the department of Biologics Development Sciences (BDS) and report to its head, Vice President.
+The Senior Scientific Director will sit on the leadership team of the department of Biologics Development Sciences (BDS) and report to its head, Vice President.
 BDS drives the discovery and development of biologic therapeutics as well as in-licensed or acquired assets pertaining to all of Janssen’s Therapeutic Areas, from early discovery through NME declaration.
 BDS is contributes to the preclinical development of monoclonal antibodies and novel biologic product formats such as bispecifics and T-cell redirectors, half-life extended peptides and proteins, gene therapy, oncolytic viruses, and CAR-T products.

-The Senior Scientific Director will provide strategic and scientific mentorship pertaining to biologics discovery to a team of 15 scientists to successfully provide deliverables of translational pharmacology and model-guided drug design, working in close collaboration with discovery and development leaders.
-Whereas initially the Senior Scientific Director will have no direct reports, meeting or exceeding scientific competence expectations of this position can lead to operational team management and talent development duties.
-Scope of responsibility includes review and approval of data analyses from discovery studies, preclinical non-GLP studies, preclinical PK/PD and exploratory research, review and incorporation of relevant in vitro and ex vivo laboratory data from collaborators leading to systems biology, mechanistic and quantitative models for projecting first-in-human starting dose and efficacious dose range.
+The Senior Scientific Director will lead the Discovery Translational Research group within BDS, providing strategic and scientific mentorship pertaining to biologics discovery and early development to a team of about 15 scientists (various levels) to successfully provide deliverables of translational pharmacology and model-guided drug design, working in close collaboration with other discovery and development leaders at Janssen.
+Having 4 direct reports and 11 or more indirect reports, to the Senior Scientific Director will also be responsible for operational team management and talent development.
+Scope of responsibility includes contributing to drug molecule design through reverse translation and modeling approaches, review and approval of data analyses from discovery studies, preclinical non-GLP studies, preclinical PK/PD and exploratory research, review and incorporation of relevant in vitro and ex vivo laboratory data from collaborators leading to systems biology, mechanistic and quantitative models for projecting first-in-human starting dose and efficacious dose range.

-He/she will be expected to collaborate with key organizational partners (preclinical development PK/PD, nonclinical safety, clinical pharmacology, project management, etc) to drive the projection of human therapeutic window to drive the success of pharmacokinetic/pharmacodynamic assessments as well as inform the discovery pipeline.
+He/she will also be expected to collaborate with key organizational partners (preclinical development PK/PD, nonclinical safety, clinical pharmacology, project management, etc) to drive the projection of human therapeutic window, enabling successful first-in-human studies and informing our discovery pipeline.
 The Senior Scientific Director will be responsible for the preparation and review/approval of discovery relevant sections of regulatory documents submitted to regulatory authorities, and impactful manuscripts for publication.

 - Provide intellectual and strategic input into large molecule drug discovery and early development, including but not limited to, study design and data analysis plans, preclinical and first-in-human (FIH) study protocols, bioanalytical strategies, and reports.